How long do you spend in the kitchen each day preparing food AND cleaning up after meals?

 The only way to achieve that is through menu planning.

-I’ve fallen off and climbed back on the meal planning train more times than I can count in the last ten years, but I keep coming back for more because I know it’s vital to my real food success (and to maintaining my last shreds of sanity at the end of the day).
+I’ve fallen off and climbed back on the meal planning train more times than I can count in my adult life, but I keep coming back for more because I know it’s vital to my real food success (and to maintaining my last shreds of sanity at the end of the day).

 Life without meal plans feels a little like the clown act at the circus where everyone is running around out of control and nothing can get done, except nobody is laughing at our house.